Deepan2486/Radiogenomic-classification-glioblastoma-multimodal-3D-MRI/README.md

 results to cascade lightweight classification models based on several MRI slice sampling techniques to output the final classification scores.
-Our resultant pipeline performs well on each of the MRI axes, and several ensembles are tried out to arrive at suitable improvements.
-Based on 5-fold-cross-validation, we are able to surpass the current Kaggle leaderboard AUCs of the past BraTS RSNA-MICCAI Brain tumour challenge of 2021.
+Our resultant pipeline performs well on each of the MRI axes, and several ensembles are tried out to arrive at suitable improvements (using 5-fold-cross-validation).

 ## Problem source